Shanghai wrestles with food shortages under virus shutdown

 “The government told us at the beginning this would last four days,” she said.
 “Many people were not prepared.”

-AP researchers Chen Si in Shanghai and Yu Bing in Beijing contributed.
+AP researchers Chen Si in Shanghai and Yu Bing in Beijing contributed to this report.